assertible/deployments/README.md

 1. [Send a _deployment_ to the Assertible API](#send-a-deployment-to-the-assertible-api)
 2. [View the result in a GitHub status check](#view-the-result-in-a-github-status-check)

-Start by sending a deployment event to the Assertible API when you deploy your app from CI.
-This will run your tests against the live web app, and report you of any failures.
+Start by sending a deployment to the Assertible API when you deploy your app from CI.
+Assertible will run tests against the live web app, and report of any failures.
 When you connect Assertible to a GitHub repo, the post deployment test results will show as a status check on your commits and pull requests.

-_Psst - Don't host your code on GitHub?
-No problem!
-Just skip step 1!_

 ### Send a deployment to the Assertible API